Seven Days in Yogyakarta: A Travel Journal from Java's Cultural Heart

 Day 2: Borobudur Sunrise

-I booked the Borobudur sunrise tour through my guesthouse: 75,000 IDR ($4.73) for transport leaving at 3:30AM.
+Book the Borobudur sunrise tour through your guesthouse: 75,000 IDR ($4.73) for transport leaving at 3:30AM.
 The standard entrance fee is 350,000 IDR ($22.05) for foreigners.
 Sunrise access costs extra — 475,000 IDR ($29.90).
-I paid it because everyone who's been says it's worth it.
+Everyone who has stood up there at dawn says it's worth it.

 They're right.

-Then the light hit.
+Then the light hits.

-Spent two more hours exploring the lower levels and their relief panels — 1,460 narrative panels telling the story of Siddhartha's path to enlightenment.
+Spend two more hours exploring the lower levels and their relief panels — 1,460 narrative panels telling the story of Siddhartha's path to enlightenment.
 The detail is staggering.
 Individual hair strands carved in stone.
 Facial expressions that change from panel to panel.
 If you've walked the Angkor temples near Siem Reap, the patience required to read these reliefs will feel familiar, even though the cosmology is entirely different.

 Day 3: The Sultan's Palace & Batik